 - REFERENCES section contains the list of sources used in the editorial notes, the surviving copies of the Bibliotheca Hookiana (1703) as well as bibliographic information on its modern facsimile editions, and links to the websites of repositories that have books extant from Hooke’s library in their collections.

-- ABOUT section has information regarding the project, its editors and their acknowledgements, as well as announcements, a site map, and contact form.
+- ABOUT section has information regarding the project, its editors and their acknowledgements, as well as announcements, and a site map.